BlissRoms-x86/vendor-arise/README.md

 ** A.R.I.S.E
-Sound Systems™
+Sound Systems™ **

+These source files were taken from the ARISE release .zip's.
+Additional .mk files have been added to help it build inline

-Stable: Numbers™ 3.5
+Current Version: Stable - Numbers™ 3.5

 Auditory Research in Sound Enhancement™